-A birth brachial plexus injury is thought to be caused by an injury involving the child's brachial plexus during the delivery process.
-This injury results in incomplete sensory and / or motor function of the involved arm.
+A brachial plexus birth injury is thought to be caused by an injury involving the child's brachial plexus during the delivery process.
+This injury may result in incomplete sensory and / or motor function of the involved arm.

 Per our published research, a brachial plexus injury was found to occur in 1.5 of every 1,000 live births.